iamxdave/NewsSharer/README.md

   1. Run admin, server and any number of clients.
   2. Choose a topic put an information (optional) and click add button in the administartor window.
   3. Go to client window and write a topic you want to get news about.
 Click subscribe.
-  4. If additional news is provided click the update button in the admin frame
+  4. If additional news are provided click the update button in the admin frame
 <p align="center">
   <img src=https://user-images.githubusercontent.com/74014874/166154860-8357312e-e5a4-409d-8031-052e0ffc6700.png
    >